How to Optimise Your Google My Business Listing07/02/2020 | Digital Marketing | 15 minutes

 Simple right?
 You’ve now successfully set up your first GMB listing.
 But what do I do next I hear you ask?
 It’s all about the optimisation.

-Adding as much information will really fatten out your profile and make it appear comprehensive and complete.
-Whilst there is no concrete evidence at this time that having more high quality descriptive content affects your local pack positions, having a wider set of content may give you a better chance of appearing for a broader range of searches.
+Adding as much information will really beef out your profile and make it appear comprehensive and complete.
+Whilst there is no concrete evidence at this time that having more high-quality descriptive content affects your local pack positions, having a wider set of content may give you a better chance of appearing for a broader range of searches.
 Bear in mind the type of keywords you want to be found for and structure your information around those.

 Adding products or services to your GMB listing will give viewers a complete understanding of what your company offers in a snapshot view.
 To do this select “Info” from the left menu of your GMB dashboard and scroll down until you reach the “Services” section.
 Click “Add or edit items”.
 However, it is important to note that not all GMB listings will have the option to add products or services.
 This is dependent on the industry that you select when setting up your listing, so this is something to bear in mind.